MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 2. Seal [CLI](https://github.com/MystenLabs/seal/tree/main/crates/seal-cli): In particular, `encrypt` and `fetch-keys` are used for this example.
 The latest doc for the CLI can be found [here](https://seal-docs.wal.app/SealCLI/#7-encrypt-and-fetch-keys-using-service-providers).

-3. Move contract `move/seal-policy/seal_policy.move`: This defines the `seal_approve` policy that verifies the enclave wallet signature.
+3. Move contract `move/seal-policy/seal_policy.move`: This defines the `seal_approve` policy that verifies the signature committed to the wallet public key using the enclave ephermal key.

 ## Overview